Volvo Cars debuts three-cylinder engine in new XC40 compact SUV

 Staff Reporter

-In line with Volvo Cars’ strategy to continue improving economies of scale, the engine will roll off the same production lines as the company’s four-cylinder petrol and diesel engines.
-Volvo Car South Africa is expected to launch the XC40 T5 185 kW and D4 140 kW in April this year while the XC40 T3 three-cylinder will follow later in the year toward Q4.
+The new powertrain is the first three-cylinder engine in the company’s 91-year history.

-The all-new 1.5 litre T3, three-cylinder, direct-injection petrol engine was developed within Volvo and uses the same modular design as Volvo’s four-cylinder Drive-E engines.
+The all-new 1.5 litre T3, three-cylinder, direct-injection petrol engine was developed in-house using the same modular design as Volvo’s four-cylinder Drive-E engines.
 The three-cylinder powertrain comes with a six-speed transmission.
 An optional eight-speed transmission will follow next year.

+In line with Volvo Cars’ strategy to continue improving economies of scale, the engine will roll off the same production lines as the company’s four-cylinder petrol and diesel engines.

 “Our new three-cylinder engine is an exciting development for the XC40 and for Volvo Cars in general,” said Alexander Petrofski, senior director cluster 40 at Volvo Cars.
 “This compact engine design provides the flexibility we need as we introduce more powertrain options for XC40 customers.”